-Optical instruments are the devices which process light wave to enhance an image for the more clear view.
-You use an optical instrument usually to make things bigger and to see fine details of objects with the help of something very simple like a magnifying glass or any complicated device like microscope or telescope.
-To make things look bigger, you should always use the converging lenses as diverging lenses always gets you smaller images.
+Optical instruments are the devices which process light wave to enhance an image for more clear view.
+Use of an optical instruments, such as a magnifying lens or any complicated device like microscope or telescope usually makes things bigger and helps us to see in a more detailed manner.
+The use of converging lenses makes things appear larger and on the other hand, diverging lenses always gets you smaller images.

-While using a converging lens, it’s important to remember the rules of thumb.
-And the first rules is, if any object is very far away, the image will be tiny and very close to the focal point.
-While the object moves towards the lens, the image moves out from the focal point and grows.
-The image and object are of the same size when object is placed at 2F which twice the focal distance from the lens.
-While moving the object from 2F towards the focal length (F), the image keeps moving out from the lens and grows till it goes to infinity.
-As the object moves closer to the lens, the image steadily moves towards the lens from minus infinity and gives you smaller the closer the object is to lens.
+While using a converging lens, it’s important to remember that, if an object is at a larger distance then the image is diminished and will be very nearer to the focal point.
+While the object keeps on moving in the direction of the lens, the image moves beyond the focal point and enlarges.
+When object is placed at 2F, which is two times the focal distance from the lens, the image and object becomes of the same size.
+When the object moves from 2F towards the focal point (F), it’s image keeps moving out of the lens and enlarges till it goes to infinity when the object reaches the focal point, F. As the object moves closer to the lens, the image moves in the direction of the lens from negative infinity and gets smaller when the object gets closer to lens.

-There are many useful devices such as telescopes and microscopes which uses more than one lens to create images.Analyzing any system having more than one lens work in steps where each lens takes an object and forms an image.
+There are many devices like telescopes and microscopes which uses multiple lenses to create images.Analyzing any system having multiple lenses shows that it works in stages where each lens forms an image of the object.
 The original object will work as the object for the first lens and creates an image.
 This new image will be the object for the second lens and so on.
 You can see this with these examples.

 Stay tuned with BYJU’S to learn more about Optical Instruments, lens and much more.